 Academic honesty is an important part of the integrity of the University's education.
 According to the UC Davis Code of Academic Conduct, all members of the academic community are responsible for the academic integrity of the UC Davis campus.
-The Office of Student Support and Judicial Affairs is designated to address incidents of academic misconduct.
-The following policies and guidelines apply to faculty.
+The Office of Student Support and Judicial Affairs (OSSJA) is designated to address incidents of academic misconduct as well as disruption to the teaching environment.
+The following policies and apply to faculty.

-Reports of suspected academic misconduct may be submitted to the Office of Student Support and Judicial Affairs.
+Reports of suspected academic misconduct should be submitted to http://ossja.ucdavis.edu.

 - Clearly inform students of course and grading requirements and of standards of scholarship and conduct to be observed on assignments.

 - Use examination formats that discourage academic misconduct.

 - In cooperation with the administration (campus, college and department), try to minimize problems arising from crowded examination conditions.
 Alternate seating should be provided during examinations when possible.

 - Call attention to the Code of Academic Conduct and take other steps to reinforce a sense of honesty and integrity in students.

 - Tell students how to report violations of the Code.